By Jay Ellis (as told to the Story Team)

 I thought to myself, Oh man!
 Here we go!
 I’m never leaving this place!
 I got the answer I’ve been looking for.
 And that started a relationship with Clear Creek for me because I heard truth I hadn’t heard before.
 I heard about a relationship I had never heard about before.
 What I heard at Clear Creek made my recovery make sense—it connected the dots for me.

-But I wasn’t taking responsibility for learning God’s word and His will.
+But, I wasn’t taking responsibility for learning God’s word and his will.
 I was a big-time consumer of church.
-I wanted to come and get fed, but I was still fighting outside.
+I would show up each week dressed up in a suit, and it wasn’t until I recovered my eyesight that I realized I was the only one.
+I wanted to come and get fed and play the part, but I was still fighting outside.
 I still had my anger.
 I tell people I have 14 years of sobriety but I haven’t put my hands on anyone in six years.
 It took me a long time to grasp that there’s a new way to solve things without using your fists.

-Coming to Clear Creek and hearing the sermons started a change in me, and it’s also where I found my wife, Jen.
+Coming to Clear Creek and hearing the sermons started a change in me, and led to other significant changes in my life.

-During their break-up I exchanged some messages with Jen and we discovered we both attended Clear Creek Community Church.
-At the time I didn’t have many friends at Clear Creek and usually sat by myself.
-So I said to Jen, “Come sit with me, please.”
+I exchanged some messages with a woman named Jennifer, who I’d met previously through a mutual friend, and we discovered we both attended Clear Creek.
+At the time I didn’t have many friends at the church and usually sat by myself.
+So I said to Jenn, “Come sit with me, please.”

 We ended up getting married, and by then she and I were each already serving at the church.
 She volunteered with the junior high ministry, and I started greeting.
 I wanted to work with junior high students but was sure they did background checks and knew there was no way I would pass that test.